 How much should I pay for the guide and porter?

-There are many factors and the standard of travel agencies determine the price, But the moderate types salary a day for a Guide is between 30-35 USD, similarly 25-30 USD for a porter. in Nepal, there is not really a fixed rate for them but the price above is approximate salary a day for them.
+There are many factors and the standard of travel agencies determines the price, But the moderate types salary a day for a Guide is between 30-35 USD, similarly 25-30 USD for a porter. in Nepal, there is not really a fixed rate for them but the price above is the approximate salary a day for them.

 Are there locks on our doors at Hotel?